babseo/babseo/readme.md

 # Babs Engineering Projects

-This repository is a way to document my coding challenges, solutions and outcome
+This repository is a way to document my coding challenges, solutions, and outcomes